kiharalab/Emap2secPlus/README.md

 ```
 python3 main.py --mode=0 -F=test_example/SIMU10/5T5K.mrc --type=1 --gpu=0 --class=4
 ```
-If the map grid size is smaller than 1, you also need to specify –-resize=1 in the command line, which will be slower compared to the default mode.
+If the map grid size is smaller than 1, you also need to specify –-resize=1 to resize the grid size in the command line.
+This will make the command run slower than the default mode.
 The example input map is included in [5T5K](https://github.rcac.purdue.edu/kiharalab/Emap2secPlus/tree/master/test_example/SIMU10).Our detailed results are saved in [5T5K_Result](https://github.rcac.purdue.edu/kiharalab/Emap2secPlus/tree/master/predict_example/SIMU10).

 #### 2 Visualize Result
 Results are saved in Predict_Result/SIMU10/[Input_Map_Name].
-Phase 1 and Phase 2 visualization results are saved in “Phase1” and “Phase2” sub-directory, respectively. *.pml files will be generated for you to visualize.
-Please use “pymol -u *.pml” to visualize the final structures.
-Also, for confident detection results, you can check by “pymol -u *C.pml” in another visualization file named "*C.pml" which only includes confident detection areas with probability>=0.9.
+Phase 1 and Phase 2 visualization results (Pymol sessions) are saved in “Phase1” and “Phase2” sub-directory, respectively.
+You will find generated *.pml files generated to visualize.
+Please use “pymol -u *.pml” to visualize the final structure detection result.
+If you want to only see very confident detection results, run “pymol -u *C.pml” using another visualization file named "*C.pml", which only includes confident detections with a probability>=0.9.

-#### 3 Detect and Evaluate Performance
+#### 3 Evaluate Performance(only when the correct underlined structure in the map is known)

-##### This mode can not be used in real scenarios since native structure will not be available.
-We usually used the mode to evaluate Emap2sec+ performance on testing dataset to verify its performance.
-This can be used when native structures are provided to evaluate Emap2sec+ detection performance.
-Meanwhile, this can be also used to measure the difference of our detected structure with structure assigned by experimental researchers.
+#####  In the case that you are testing the software with a case, you can check the accuracy of the structure detection by Emap2sec+ by comparing the result with the known structure.
+This mode cannot be used in real scenarios where the native structure is not available.
+We usually use the mode to evaluate Emap2sec+ performance on testing dataset with known structures to verify its performance.
+This mode is also useful to measure the difference of the detected structure by Emap2sec+ with the structure currently assigned to the EM map.
 Command line:
 ```
 python3 main.py --mode=1 -F=test_example/SIMU10/5T5K.mrc -P=test_example/SIMU10/5t5k.pdb --type=1 --gpu=0 --class=4